-\paragraph*{Model and Method.} We design a lattice model that hosts a $\mathbb Z_2\boxtimes\mathbb Z_2$ Kagome QSL phase and solve it with large scale QMC simulations.
-As shown in Fig.~\ref{fig:fig1} (a), the model lives on a bilayer Kagome lattice with a 6-site unit cell and Hamiltonian reads
+We design a lattice model that hosts a $\mathbb Z_2\boxtimes\mathbb Z_2$ kagome QSL phase and solve it with large-scale QMC simulations.
+As shown in Fig.~\ref{fig:fig1} (a), the model lives on a bilayer kagome lattice with a six-site unit cell and Hamiltonian reads

-where $J_{\pm}$ is the ferromagnetic transverse nearest neighbor interaction in the Kagome plane, $J_{z}$ is the antiferromagnetic longitudinal interactions between any two spins in the hexagon of the Kagome plane, and $J$ is the interlayer antiferromagnetic Heisenberg interaction.
+where $J_{\pm}$ is the ferromagnetic (FM) transverse nearest-neighbor interaction in the kagome plane, $J_{z}$ is the antiferromagnetic longitudinal interactions between any two spins in the hexagon of the kagome plane, and $J$ is the interlayer antiferromagnetic Heisenberg interaction.
 Throughout the paper, we set $J_{z}=1$ as the energy unit.
-The first two terms constitute two layered Balents-Fisher-Girvin (BFG) model~\cite{BFG2002}, which are coupled together by the last term.
+The first two terms constitute the two-layered Balents-Fisher-Girvin (BFG) model~\cite{BFG2002}, and are coupled together by the last term.
 Since the BFG model in each layer only has $U(1)$ symmetry, even if the interlayer interaction is SU(2) symmetric, the global spin rotational symmetry of the system is still $U(1)$.
 We stress that our bilayer BFG model is the first one that realizes anyon condensation and that involves only two-spin interaction.